sky24h/ChatGPT_Telegram_Bot/README.md

     Fill telegram user id in the 'whitelist.json' file, only users in the white list can access the bot.

-    You can get your user id by sending a message to the bot and then check the log file.
+    You can get your user id by sending messege to (userinfo_bot)[https://telegram.me/userinfobot].

 4. Run